akaraspt/tl_paper/README.md

   * `sudo apt-get install swig cmake`
   * `pip install gym[atari]` or `pip install gym[all]`
 * Database Module
-For `Deep Reinforcement Learning` and `Hyper-parameter selection and cross-validation` you may want to use dataset and workflow modules.
+   * For `Deep Reinforcement Learning` and `Hyper-parameter selection and cross-validation` you may want to use dataset and workflow modules.
   * Install MongoDB
     * Follow [MongoDB docs](https://docs.mongodb.com/manual/installation/)
     * We recommend to use one machine as database server.
   * Install eAE (Optional)
-    * xxx ⚠️
+    * You may need this tool to distribute xxxx ⚠️

 ## Raw Performance
 This a raw performance comparsion between TensorLayer and original TensorFlow engine, to prove TensorLayer's simplicity would not sacrifice the performance.